 What criteria does the property need to meet?

-Even if the property is below the loan limit, that doesn’t necessarily mean it will qualify.
+Even if the property is below the FHA loan limits, that doesn’t necessarily mean it will qualify.
 For starters, the FHA will order its own appraisal to ensure the property meets their standards and is actually worth what it’s on the market for.

 HUD also places restrictions on borrowers to prevent them from engaging in flipping or generating investment income by not allowing investment properties to be purchasing and prohibiting the purchase of a home that was sold within the last 90 days.